|

 13) Have a pet-friendly insect repellent

 Mosquitoes and ticks can make camping miserable for our furry friends.
-We need to protect our dogs from these pesky insects, just like we protect ourselves.
+We need to protect our dogs from insects, just like we protect ourselves.

 Wondercide - Mosquito, Tick, and Insect Repellent